SamGree/Battleships/README.md

 ## Deployment

- - All code from Gitpod was pushed to GitHub using the following steps:
+ - **All code from Gitpod was pushed to GitHub using the following steps:**
  1. git add .
  2. git commit -m "Commit message"
  3. git push

- -  Deploy this project to Heroku, I did the following steps
+ -  **Deploy this project to Heroku, I did the following steps:**
    1. Push all codes to Github.
    2. Go to Heroku page and login.
    3. Create new app.